topherhunt/cheatsheets/postgresql.md

 ## Performance & scaling

   * Rule of thumb: Every FK should be indexed.
-This is important not only to keep join queries fast, but also to prevent gridlock when deleting rows in the associated table.
-If you try to delete rows in the FK target table, for each row it needs to scan the first table to ensure deleting the row won't violate any FKs.
-If this scan is unindexed, query time gets exponential fast.
-Fortunately, adding FKs after-the-fact isn't too painful (but test first!)
+This is important not only to keep join queries fast, but also to prevent gridlock when deleting rows in the target table.

   * As table size grows beyond 1M records, `COUNT(*)` grows intolerably slow.
 If you need an exact count, there's no avoiding a full-table scan which is inefficient.
-But you can get an _estimated_ count quickly by querying the stats table.
-In my testing, this estimate is within ~ 0.1% of the precise row count:
+But you can get an _estimated_ (within 0.1%) count quickly by querying the stats table:

     ```sql
     SELECT n_live_tup FROM pg_stat_all_tables WHERE relname = 'athletes';
     ```

+  * Referential integrity (ie. FKs) means some amount of performance hit.
+But if you index properly, the hit will be small, and it's vastly preferable to risking total loss of data consistency.

+  * Once you get into the "10M+ rows per table" scale, you need to plan more carefully and a lot of tough judgment calls come up.
+At this scale, stored procedures become extremely valuable, they let you do updates / deletions in smaller, more manageable steps to reduce the risk of causing performance problems.

+  * A query / write taking 300ms is "a total disaster".
+A row deletion should take on the order of 1ms.

+  * Useful discussion of SQL performance: https://dba.stackexchange.com/a/44345/32795

+## Troubleshoot a slow query

+  * First try EXPLAIN <query>.

+  * That only gives cost estimates.
+See the actual costs by running EXPLAIN ANALYZE <query>.

+  * If that still doesn't give enough info to help you diagnose the problem, try `ANALYZE VERBOSE tablename` to check the ratio btw live and dead rows.

 ## Importing & exporting database structure & content